 CWC members got an inside look at the CT Lottery.
 CWC member Chelsea Turner, Interim Vice President at the CT Lottery Corporation, hosted members at the CT Lottery offices in Rocky Hill where they learned about the history of the organization, where the money goes and the organization’s commitment to responsible gaming initiatives by addressing problem and underage gambling.
 Greg Smith, President and CEO, was there to welcome us.

 The evening continued just down the road at Still Hill Brewery and Tap Room which recently opened and regularly offers 8-10 of their own beers, in addition to cider and wine.
 No program here, just time to relax, enjoy a craft beer and catch up with other members.

 CWC Conversations – She Said What?
 Communication Styles and Strategies

 CWC Conversations is a new program series which lets us gather in a small group to talk informally about an interesting or hot topic.

 CWC member Carol Carson facilitated this discussion.
 How does the way you speak impact your world?
 What are some strategies, verbal and non-verbal, that you can adopt to make a difference in the workplace and beyond?

 We had the discussion at Berkins on Oak, a new cafe that serves breakfast and lunch.
-“Conversations” will be easy, quick and informal – a chance to meet other members, stimulate your brain and enjoy some lively conversation.
+“Conversations” are easy, quick and informal – a chance to meet other members, stimulate your brain and enjoy some lively conversation.